Taylor-eOS/lstm-classifier/README.md

      ```
    - The script will output the accuracy of the classification across all files in the evaluation set.

+4. **Batch Conversion:**
+   - Run `all_files.py` to convert all files in the `convert` folder.

 ### Requirements

-- Python 3.x
+- Python 3
+- torch
+- torchvision
+- librosa
-- Torch
+- numpy
-- Librosa
+- pydub
+- Others I might have forgotten (you will knwo from the errors)

-- Any other necessary dependencies can be installed via:
+Dependencies can be installed via:
   ```bash
   pip install -r requirements.txt
   ```

-Requirements may not be up to date.
+Feature wishlist:\
+- Optimization and more optimization
+- Directly feeding MFCC data instead of cutting audio files